 - Preheat oven to 350F degrees.
 Line two baking sheets with parchment paper.

-- In a medium bowl, combine flour, oatmeal, baking powder, baking soda and salt.
-Mix together and set aside.
+- In a medium bowl, combine gluten free flour, oats, baking powder, baking soda and salt.
+Mix together and set aside.1 ¾ Cup Gluten Free 1-to-1 Flour Blend, 1 Cup Gluten Free Oats, 1 teaspoon Baking Powder, ¼ teaspoon Baking Soda, ¾ teaspoon Salt

 - Scoop dough into golf ball sized balls and please on prepared cookie sheet, leaving 2 inches between cookies.
 Bake in preheated oven on middle rack for 10 minutes or until edges are set.
 Remove to a wire rack and cool for 2 minutes on the baking sheet.
 Remove cookies to wire rack to cool completely before storing.